Back

 View source

-The OPP Appeals Five-Year Sentence for Deadly Strathmerton Crash
+OPP Appeals Five-Year Sentence for Deadly Strathmerton Crash

 The Crash

-The Original Sentence
+The Sentence and Appeal

 In 2023, Joannidis was sentenced to a minimum of three years and a maximum of five years for dangerous driving causing death.

-The OPP appealed on the ground of "manifest inadequacy," arguing the sentence failed to reflect the seriousness of the offending and the devastating loss of five lives.
+The OPP appealed on the ground of "manifest inadequacy," arguing the sentence failed to reflect the seriousness of the offending and the loss of five lives.
+The OPP noted that Joannidis had been warned by police about the risks at that intersection shortly before the crash.

-Dangerous Intersection
+Intersection Warnings

 The intersection had seven warning mechanisms, including three sets of rumble strips, yet Joannidis drove through without stopping.